shaynasrag/WriteMe/README.md

 This program is designed specifically for those who identify along the anxious attachment; however, since attachment theory exists on a spectrum, likely everyone would benefit from the introspection prompted by this program.

+Further optimization of the backend structure of this code comes from my sophomore spring university course, Object Oriented Programming, taught by Dr. Timothy Barron.
+Optimizations include object oriented design structure built with CLI and Tkinter GUI frontend options, the use of sqlalchemy databases, default AND custom exception handling, and logging.
 ### Form
 This program takes the form of Python's tkinter graphical user interface (GUI).
-It must be run on a local computer and requires packages that can be downloaded via ``pip`` and can be found in the ``import`` section of ``application.py``.
-Because of the static nature of the tkinter GUI, this version is now deprecated and I am currently working on a web-compatible, user-friendly version of this program.
+It must be run on a local computer and requires the following dependencies on top of Python 3.8:
+``tkinter``

+``sqlalchemy``

+My focus in developing this program is primarily on the backend design and efficiency.
+I default to CLI and GUI frontend options as a way to represent the data used.

 ## How to Use

 ### Purpose

 This program is a mix of a therapeutic experience as well as an analytical, longitudinal collection of data.
 Some aspects of this program collect numerical representations of data, other parts prompt free-response submissions, and the remainder focus on mindfulness, introspection, and self-compassion.
 This is BOTH a self-help and an analytical tool.

-### Local Files
+### Data Storage

-All data is written to CSV files that are stored locally in the current directory.
+All data is stored locally in a sqlalchemy database.

 ### Submissions vs Statistics